-G 40D .
-Choose this option, to just write the 'Contact ID' (DMR ID) 16Bytes and the 'Contact alias' (call sign) of the ham contact to the 128Bytes radio.
+16Bytes Choose this option, to just write the 'Contact ID' (DMR ID) and the 'Contact alias' (call sign) of the ham contact to the C 128Bytes radio.
 This option significantly minimizes the time to write the contacts to the radio.
-Choose this option, to write all details of the ham contacts 1 including 'Contact ID' (DMR ID), 'Contact alias' (call sign), C 16Bytes Name, City, State, Country/Region and address etc to the - radio.
-This is very convenient for the user to browse and view 128Bytes detailed contact information.
-However, this option significantly 4/ increases the required time to transfer the contact details to the radio.
+C 16Bytes 128Bytes Choose this option, to write all details of the ham contacts including 'Contact ID' (DMR ID), 'Contact alias' (call sign), Name, City, State, Country/Region and address etc to the radio.
+This is very convenient for the user to browse and view detailed contact information.
+However, this option significantly increases the required time to transfer the contact details to the radio.
+For 200.000 Ham contacts this currently takes about an hour.